Skip to main content

 databricks labs ucx assign-metastore --workspace-id <workspace-id> [--metastore-id <metastore-id>]

-This command assigns a metastore to a workspace with workspace-id.
-If there is only a single metastore in the workspace region, it will be automatically assigned to the workspace.
-If there are multiple metastores available, you need to specify the metastore id of the metastore you want to assign to the workspace.
+This command assigns a metastore to a workspace with --workspace-id.
+If there is only a single metastore in the workspace region, the command automatically assigns that metastore to the workspace.
+If there are multiple metastores available, the command prompts for specification of the metastore (id) you want to assign to the workspace.

 Table migration commands